bowdoin-csci3225-f23/bowdoin-csci3225-f23.github.io/Projects/project4-vis.md

 	vp=(100, 100, 0.0)
 ```

 Then you will read the elevation gri,  print some basic information about it (grid.c has a function to do this), and create a hillshade bitmap (note:  my Mt.
 Rainier hillshade looked reversed, which is either because something is reverted in my code, or it is a visual effect.
-In any case,  I generated a gradient colormap on the hillshade which looks better).
+In any case,  I generated a gradient colormap on the hillshade which looked better).

-The main part of the project is to compute the viewshed grid from the given viewpoint and then create a bitmap overlayed on the hillshade of the terrain.
-You will save the viewshed  grid to disk (grid.c has a function to do that) and free the memory for the grids and the pixel buffers.
+You will create and initialize a viewshed grid, compute the viewshed,  create a bitmap overlayed on the hillshade of the terrain and save the viewshed  grid to disk (grid.c has a function to do that).
+Finally you will free the memory for the grids and the pixel buffers.
 ```
 compute_viewshed_grid(elev_grid, vis_grid, vr, vc, vh);
 // create bitmap "map.vis-over-hillshade.bmp"